DFE-Digital/teaching-record-system/README.md

 ### Local tools setup

-dotnet-format and fixie are required for linting and running tests, respectively.
-A `just` recipe will install them:
+dotnet-format is required for linting.
+A `just` recipe will install it:
 ```shell
 just install-tools
 ```